UNC World View’s 25th Anniversary

-A noted political scientist, distinguished professor and faculty chair, Dr. Richardson served on the University faculty from 1969 until his retirement in 2000.
-He is lauded as one of the most accomplished classroom teachers in UNC-Chapel Hill’s 227-year history and celebrated for his dedication to community service.
-As Provost, Dr. Richardson founded World View in 1998 alongside James Peacock and World View Director Emeritus Robert Phay.
+A noted political scientist and distinguished professor, Dr. Richardson served on the University faculty from 1969 until his retirement in 2000.
+He is lauded as one of the most accomplished classroom teachers in UNC-Chapel Hill’s 233-year history and celebrated for his dedication to community service.
+As provost, Dr. Richardson founded World View in 1998 alongside Dr. James Peacock and World View Director Emeritus Robert Phay.

 Shelly Weiner was born in Rivne, Poland and was 4 when Nazis invaded her town.
 Laws forbidding Jews from work and school were passed, and her family realized all Jews would be killed or deported to camps.
 A farm family in a nearby village where Shelly’s aunt lived served as hiding for 28 months on top of a barn and in an underground bunker.
 There were four in hiding: Shelly, Shelly’s mother, Rachel, and Rachel’s mother.
 In 1949, after World War II, Shelly’s family came to the United States.
 She grew up in Philadelphia and has been living in Greensboro since 1972.